-Now we come to the supplies you’ll need and you need plenty of everything in case you have any emergencies where you need to help your bitch, often with no warning.
+Now we come to the whelping supplies list you’ll need and you need plenty of everything in case you have any emergencies where you need to help your bitch, often with no warning.

 Although a decent supply list should be complete, you really don’t want to use the products.
-So keep the box close to the whelping box during the time that your bitch is giving birth and for a little while after that.
+So keep the box close to the Pomeranian whelping box during the time that your dam is giving birth and for a little while after that.

 The best one is the PetEdge Crile straight, stainless steel dog hemostat.